-The In Memory Program honors those who served in Vietnam, returned home and later died as a result of their service.
-Every year there is a ceremony to pay tribute to these men and women who sacrificed so much for their country.
+The In Memory Program honors those who served in Vietnam, returned home and later died.
+Every year there is an induction ceremony to pay tribute to these men and women who sacrificed so much for their country.

 Father's Day Rose Remembrance

 Every Father’s Day, VVMF lays thousands of roses at the Memorial site.
 Each rose holds a personal message in honor of the fathers on The Wall, those who never had a chance to come home and start a family, and those who later died.

 Red roses symbolize those killed in action.
 Yellow roses symbolize those missing in action.
 White roses with red tips symbolize those who died after the war ended.

 Family, friends and visitors are invited to take part in laying roses during the event.
 It is a breathtaking site that demonstrates both the gratitude and the sacrifices of families impacted by war.

 Learn more about the event at: www.vvmf.org/fathers-day.